apache/cassandra-java-driver/upgrade_guide/README.md

 3. `MappingManager(Session)` will now force the initialization of the `Session` if needed.
-This is a change from 2.1.6, where if you gave it an uninitialized session (created with `Cluster#newSession()` instead of `Cluster#connect()`), it would only initialize it on the first request.
+This is a change from 2.1.6, where if you gave it an uninitialized session (created with `Cluster#newSession()` instead of `Cluster#connect()`), it would only get initialized on the first request.

-    If this is a problem for you, `MappingManager(Session, boolean)` preserves the previous behavior (see the API docs for more details).
+    If this is a problem for you, `MappingManager(Session, ProtocolVersion)` preserves the previous behavior (see the API docs for more details).

 Merged from 2.0.11: